Chalarangelo/30-seconds-of-code/snippets/concat.md

 ### Concat

-Creates a new array concatenating array with any additional arrays and/or values `args` using `Array.concat()`.
+Use `Array.concat()` to concatenate and array with any additional arrays and/or values, specified in `args`.

 ```js
 const ArrayConcat = (arr, ...args) => arr.concat(...args);